 The preprocessing works in several steps:

-If the Voronoi diagram is simply computed from the VDW sphere centers, the boundary of the diagram corresponds to the convex hull of the protein.
+The boundary of the Voronoi diagram corresponds to the convex hull of the protein.
 This is not desirable because then the tunnel exits might end up being too far from the actual protein surface (in a way this is similar to the shallow ridge issue from the previous algorithm).
 To remedy this, the user is required to specify the probe radius parameter which is used to approximate the molecular surface.
-Given this parameter, layers of vertices are removed repeatedly starting from the boundary layer if the probe would pass through corresponding tetrahedrons.
+Given this parameter, layers of vertices are removed repeatedly starting from the boundary layer if the probe would pass through corresponding tetrahedron.
 This process is repeated as long as there is no longer any vertex to remove.

-The second step is removal of vertices that cannot be part of any tunnel.
+The second step is the removal of vertices of the Voronoi diagram (i.e. tetrahedrons) that cannot be part of any tunnel.
 This is governed by a parameter called the interior threshold.
-A vertex is removed if for all edges are closer than interior threshold parameter.

-After the boundary and interior vertices are removed, connected components of the Voronoi diagram are checked and isolated as so called cavity diagrams.
+This parameter serves as an approximate lower bound on the tunnel radius.
+A vertex is removed if a sphere with the interior threshold radius cannot pass through any of the tetrahedron’s sides.
+After the boundary and interior vertices are removed, the cavity diagrams are computed as the connected components of the Voronoi diagram.
+In essence, these cavity diagrams represent the empty space inside the molecule.
 The last preprocessing step is to remove the shallow vertices.
 These are the vertices that form the above mentioned ridges along the surface of the molecule.
-All vertices with the distance from the surface less than the given internal threshold are removed if all their neighbors have the same or lower depth.
+All vertices with the distance (defined simply as the number of the vertices on the path) from the surface less than a given threshold (say 5) are removed if all their neighbors have the same or lower depth.

 3. Detection of Start points and End points

-Once the diagram is split into several smaller cavity diagrams, these are analyzed for suitable start points and end points between vertices of the cavity.
-The general idea here is that the start point is the "deepest" point in the cavity and the endpoints are the "largest" (i.e. corresponding to the largest tetrahedron) boundary vertices.
+Once the diagram is split into several smaller cavity diagrams, these are analyzed for suitable tunnel start- and end–points..
+The general idea here is that the start point is the "deepest" vertex in the cavity and the endpoint is the "largest" (i.e. corresponding to the largest tetrahedron) boundary vertex.

 Start Points

-There are two ways to specify a start point for a tunnel - user specied list of residues or (Mole 2 only) automatic computation:
+There are two ways to specify a start point for a tunnel - user specified list of residues or (Mole 2 only) automatic computation:

 User defined:

-The user species a list of residues or (Mole 2 only) a 3D point.
-Next, centroid calculated from all the corresponding atomic centers is computed.
-Then, for each cavity within a specied origin radius the closest vertex is selected as a start point.
+The user specifies a list of residues or (Mole 2 only) a 3D point.
+Next, the centroid calculated from all the corresponding atomic centers is computed.
+Finally, for each cavity within a specified origin radius the closest vertex is selected as a start point.

 Calculated: (Mole 2 only)